-The average person’s attention span isn’t what it was due to technology offering short videos, audio and text, meaning music marketing has had to adapt with this, so that the music is placed in areas where people are actually discovering it.
-Music fans no longer sit and watch MTV to find their favourite artist, instead Spotify playlists are explored, they take their favourite YouTuber’s recommendations and songs played in adverts are Shazamed.
+The average person’s attention span isn’t what it was due to technology offering short videos, audio and text, meaning music marketing has had to adapt with this so that the music is placed in areas where people are actually discovering it.
+Music fans no longer sit and watch MTV to find their favourite artist.
+Instead, Spotify playlists are explored, people take their favourite YouTuber’s recommendations and songs played in adverts are Shazam-ed.

-Music consumption has been one of the biggest changes to happen in the music industry so has had the most impact on the way music is promoted.
-Music is consumed in an entirely different way to how it used to be, so the aim of music marketing is different also.
-Previously, music PR campaigns were performed with the aim to secure physical sales but with music being consumed on streaming and video platforms, the aim of a music PR campaign is to direct an audience to those areas.
+Music consumption has been one of the biggest changes in the music industry, and so has had the most impact on the way music is promoted.
+Music is consumed in an entirely different way to how it used to be, so the aim of music marketing is also different.
+Previously, music PR campaigns were performed with the aim to secure physical sales, but with music being consumed on streaming and video platforms, the aim of a music PR campaign is to direct an audience to those areas.

 Therefore, Spotify is a major focus for modern day music marketers, with Spotify being the leading music streaming platform.
-Spotify has over 207 million monthly active users, so is the focus for any musician and their team.
+Spotify has over 207 million monthly active users and thus is the focus for any musician and their team.
 The talent in a publicist was their pitching skills to magazines and industry tastemakers but now, they also need to be able to pitch to Spotify Editors, understand the platform to know where a track should be featured and what editor is best to approach.